-If you can’t, for any reason, Force Quit the browser, restart your Mac.
+If you can’t, for any reason, Force Quit the browser, then restart your Mac.
 Ignore the line in the fake warning that tells you not to restart your computer.

 There’s no way you can avoid completely ever seeing this or any other fake virus alert.
-However, they tend to appear on sites that are, let’s say less reputable than others.
+However, they tend to appear on sites that are, let’s say, less reputable than others.
 So, for example, sites that offer anything for free that you would normally have to pay for are more likely to host adware and fake virus alerts.
-So, if you’re worried about seeing one, or just don’t want the hassle, avoid sites and forums that provide cracked passwords, license keys, or that stream the latest movies and TV programs.
+So, if you’re worried about seeing one or just don’t want the hassle, avoid websites and forums that provide cracked passwords and license keys or stream the latest movies and TV programs.

 How to remove the Zeus virus

 The Zeus virus isn’t a virus; it’s a fake alert.
 So there’s nothing to remove.
 The most common form doesn’t even have a link to click, just a telephone number to call (of course, you should never call the number).
 However, it’s possible that some variants may have a link, and if you click that link, it will download malware to your Mac.
 Never click the link in any pop-up window that claims you have a virus or other malware on your computer.

-If that happens there are a few ways to remove it.
-One common type of malware that’s downloaded like that are browser hijackers.
-You can remove these manually, by following a step-by-step process like the one outlined in this article.
+If that happens, there are a few ways to remove it.
+One common type of malware that’s downloaded like that is a browser hijacker.
+You can remove these manually by following a step-by-step process like the one outlined in this article.

 The other option is to use a dedicated antivirus tool.
 There are several available for the Mac, many of which can be downloaded free of charge and used to scan for malware.

-We advise using CleanMyMac X. It has a regularly-updated database of Mac malware, including browser hijackers, and trojans, and allows to remove the threats in just a few clicks.
+We advise using CleanMyMac X. It has a regularly updated database of Mac malware, including browser hijackers and trojans, and allows you to remove the threats in just a few clicks.

 Here’s how it works: